 Kristi focuses on helping families, individuals, and youth in the District develop advocacy skills, use their power, and understand the importance of working towards systemic change.
 Kristi also helps people develop testimony and write letters to city officials to ensure that their stories are heard, and she coordinates our Know Your Rights training schedule.
 Kristi co-created People Power Action, a community group within the Legal Clinic, and works on increasing the Legal Clinic’s community engagement by supporting various community-led initiatives throughout DC.

 Scott McNeilly, Staff Attorney, (202) 328-5508, firstname.lastname@example.org

-Scott case counsels volunteers at the Legal Clinic’s Miriam’s Kitchen site.
+Scott has been a case-counseling attorney in our Legal Assistance Project, supporting the volunteers at our Miriam’s Kitchen site.
 He also participates in the training and general support of the volunteers.
 Scott serves as a mentor and support to pro bono attorneys and legal services staff members throughout DC, with a particular expertise in SSI cases.
-Scott has been appointed by the Mayor to serve on the District’s Interagency Council on Homelessness, where he co-chairs the ICH Executive Committee.

 Will Merrifield, Staff Attorney, (202) 328-5502, email@example.com